prakharxagrawal/ICC-2019-WC-prediction/README.md

 5. Matplotlib
 6. Scikit-learn

 I used the ICC ranking as of MAY 2019 dataset and a dataset containing the fixture of the group stages of the tournament.
 I compared Support Vector Machines, Logistic Regression, Random Forest and K-Nearest Neighbours model.
-Random Forest was the winner with a training accuracy of 70 % and test accuracy of 67.5%.

 ![SVM](svm.png)